 In sales, knowledge is power.
 You probably know your products and services inside and out, pricing schedules, your top competitors, your target segments, and the best questions to ask to uncover pain points.
 But that doesn’t get you far if you’re in the dark about what industrial buyers really want.
 After all, they’re the ones who will decide if you win the deal.

 There’s no shortage of research into buying behavior and trends.
-Here are our top four insights about what buyers want:
+So here are our top four insights about what buyers want:

 1. They want to do their own research.

 Forrester says60 percent of today’s B2B buyers prefer not to interact with a sales rep as the primary source of information, and 68 percent prefer to research on their own, online.
-In other words, buyers want information on products and services when they need it without having to go through a sales rep to find it.
+In other words, buyers want information on products and services when they need it without going through a sales rep to find it.

 But it’s not enough to have a homepage anymore.
-Your website should provide easy access to things like technical product data sheets, info on the industries you serve, case studies, video examples, blogs, ROI calculators, and ebooks.
+Your website should provide easy access to technical product data sheets, info on the industries you serve, case studies, video examples, blogs, ROI calculators, and ebooks.

-What’s more, B2B buying is rarely a solo activity anymore – most purchasing decisions are made by groups.
+What’s more, B2B buying is rarely a solo activity anymore – groups make most purchasing decisions.
 This means buyers need to be able to share information with their purchasing committee or team, and if they can share a link to your online resources, you’re making that task easier for them – they’ll remember that.

 2. They want industrial suppliers to help them accomplish something.

-It’s long been said no one wants a drill, what they really want is the hole.
+It’s long been said that no one wants a drill.
+What they really want is the hole.
 Prospects are more likely to ask for the outcome or application they seek than the specific tool or technology to get them there.
-If you can show your customers how you can meet their need with your product or service, you’re one step closer to their shortlist.
+If you can show your customers how you can meet their needs with your product or service, you’re one step closer to their shortlist.